A Day at the Chanthaburi Gemstone Market

-The Chanthaburi gemstone market, known in Thai as the talad ploy is open every Friday, Saturday and Sunday, from about 11 in the morning to about 6 in the evening.
-The main part of the market is in a narrow set of lanes at the intersection of Si Chan ("Gems Street") and Thetsaban.
-This neighbourhood is full of retail shops for gemstone and gemstone equipment (scales, loupes and the like).
-But the weekend gems market is a world unto itself.
+The Chanthaburi gemstone market, known in Thai as the talad ploy, is open every Friday, Saturday and Sunday, from about 11 in the morning to about 6 in the evening.
+The main part of the market is in a narrow set of lanes at the intersection of Si Chan Road ("Gems Street") and Tessaban Road.
+This neighbourhood is full of retail shops for gemstones and gemstone equipment (scales, loupes and the like).
+During weekdays, this area seems fairly quiet, but the weekend gems market is a whole new world of activity.
 The talad ploy is a public market where anyone can come to buy and sell.
-But if you visit the market for the first time, you probably won't know where to begin.
+If you visited the market for the first time, you probably wouldn't know where to begin.
 This is not a market where dealers display their wares and buyers browse through the goods.
 The commercial model here is entirely different from the local produce market a few blocks away.
 At the talad ploy, the buyers occupy the trading desks and the sellers circulate through the market looking for buyers.

 So let's say you wanted to buy some sapphire at the market.
 The first thing you need to do is find a place a sit.
 You'll see a number of storefronts, many of them open to the street, with desks and chairs.
 These are trading offices and they'll be happy to provide you with space for your trading.
 The trading offices make their living by earning commissions on every sale.
 You won't know exactly what the commission is, since it's paid by the seller.
-But it could be as high as 15% in the most popular spots.
-Just remember that the commission will be factored in to the price you will pay for any gems you buy.
+In the most popular spots, it could be as high as 15%.
+Just remember that the commission will be included in the price you will pay for any gems you buy.

 The next thing you need to do is let the market know what you want to buy.
 This is done by posting a sign (in Thai of course) on the window of the trading office or to the front of your trading desk.
 Sometimes the signs are fairly general, such as "tourmaline and spinel."
 But very often you will see buyers looking for sapphire in a specific color and size or weight.

 The brokers will show you what they have to offer and can answer questions about the goods, assuming you can speak enough Thai to ask.
-They will state an asking price, but the final price may well be only 40% of the initial price, so you'll need very good negotiating skills to get the best price.
+They will state an asking price, but the final price may well be only 40% of the initial price, so you'll need very good negotiating skills to strike a bargain.
 If you make an offer on some gemstones that the broker thinks might be acceptable to the owner, the gemstones will be wrapped up and taped securely with your name and price, and the broker will disappear to consult with the owner by phone.
 You'll usually get your answer within the hour.
-If you've offered a low price for the gemstones, you may get lucky if the owner has done well on other gemstones from this lot, or he needs to raise some cash quickly.
+If you've offered a low price for the gemstones, you may get lucky if the owner has done well on other gemstones from the same lot or needs to raise some cash quickly.

-The final stop on our tour is a new gems market building a few blocks away.
-This modern airconditioned building has an open trading floor and a number of private trading rooms.
+The final stop on our tour is a new gem trade center a few blocks away.
+This modern air-conditioned building has an open trading floor and a number of private rooms.
 It even has a gemological lab on site where you can get identification reports within an hour or two.
-This clean and inviting trading environment looks to be the future of the gems market in Chanthaburi.
+This clean and inviting environment looks to be the future of the gems market in Chanthaburi.
 But where are the buyers and sellers?
-The half empty trading floor stands in start contrast to the crowded streets of the old market.
-Traditions die very slowly in Asia, and despite the heat and the dust and crowds, the market still prefers the atmosphere of the old quarter.
+The half empty trading floor stands out in stark contrast to the crowded streets of the old market.
+Traditions die very slowly in Asia, and despite the heat, dust and crowds, the gem traders prefer the atmosphere of the old quarter.